tmtsoftware/dms-prototype/README.md

-# DMS - TMT Data Management System
+# DMS-prototype - TMT Data Management System
-This repository is the implementation of the TMT Data Management System (DMS) initially as protyping code that addresses risks during the DMS final design phase followed by the full development phase in the future.
+This repository begins the implementation of the TMT Data Management System (DMS).
+This repository contains protyping code that addresses risks during the DMS final design phase.
+A different repository will be used for the full development phase in the future.